Skip to Navigation

 A page one story called "Needed: An expanded campaign to tear down urban freeways" in the April-May issue of Better!
 Cities & Towns focuses on the benefits of tearing down sections of urban freeways.

 One of the projects that we report on is the Cheongyecheon freeway in Seoul, Korea, removed to expose a creek and create a stunning new urban park.
-Patrick Kennedy of the Walkable Dallas-Fort Worth blog provides additional statistics on the project:
+Patrick Kennedy of the Walkable Dallas-Fort Worth blog on the project:

 • Removed 8.5 miles, which moved 1.5 million cars per day.